Scores at a Glance

 How the Overall G&T Score Is Generated

-Your child’s overall G&T score is derived from a statistical combination of your child’s raw scores.
+Your child’s overall G&T score could be different from the average of the verbal and nonverbal percentile ranks in the table, due to the statistical process used to calculate the score.
+The overall G&T score is derived from a statistical combination of your child’s raw scores.
 The NNAT and the OLSAT are two different tests that are administered together.
 Raw scores, scale scores, normalized standard scores, and percentile ranks are computed separately for each test.
 In order to calculate an overall score, a common interval scale is needed to allow the individual test scores to be combined.
 Each percentile rank is changed to a quantity called a Normal Curve Equivalent (NCE).
 The two NCEs are on the same interval scale and are averaged.
 The test weights (50% NNAT and 50% OLSAT) are applied to the NCEs, not to the raw scores or the percentile ranks.
 The average of the NCEs is then converted back to a whole number between 1 and 99 to obtain the overall G&T score.

 How Your Child’s NNAT and OLSAT Scores are Calculated